10.10. Regressions in 6.0.0

 };

-• Calling the APIs DataWriter::get_key_value and DataReader::get_key_value returned an invalid value.
+• Calling the APIs DataWriter::get_key_value and DataReader::get_key_value returns an invalid value.

-• When writer_qos.protocol.serialize_key_with_dispose was set to TRUE (not the default value) and writer_qos.protocol.disable_inline_keyhash was set to TRUE (not the default value), the keyhash calculated on the DataReader for a dispose sample sent by a DataWriter was invalid.
-This led to a situation in which a disposed instance was not reported as such on the DataReader side.
+• When writer_qos.protocol.serialize_key_with_dispose is set to TRUE (not the default value) and writer_qos.protocol.disable_inline_keyhash is set to TRUE (not the default value), the keyhash calculated on the DataReader for a dispose sample sent by a DataWriter is invalid.
+This leads to a situation in which a disposed instance is not reported as such on the DataReader side.

-This issue affected all language bindings except Java and the legacy .NET API.
-It also affected DynamicData.
+This issue affects all language bindings except Java and the legacy .NET API.
+It also affects DynamicData.

 Fixed in: 6.1.1